Nikhila999/Kickstarter_Analysis/README.md

     - Looking at the Outcomes based in Goals line graph, we can conclude that,
         1. The highest number of successful campaigns are funded with goals less than $1000 and as the goal amount starts to increase the success of the campaign is reduced except for the goal amounts between 35k - 45k.
-        2. Also, there are no successful campagins for goal amount between 45k-50k and there are 294 failed campaigns.
+        2. Also, there are no successful campagins and 294 failed campaigns for goal amount between 45k-50k.

 - What are some limitations of this dataset?
     - Dataset we are working on could be incomplete, notice that the data is starting from 2009.
-    - There are a few outliers in the data, we do not know to account for outliers in data
+    - There are a few outliers in the data, we do not know to account for outliers in data.
     - We do not know the source of data.
 So, we do not know how to address and take measures to reduce bias in the crowdfunding data.

 - What are some other possible tables and/or graphs that we could create?
     - There are some outliers in the dataset, using the box plots we could easily address the ouliers present in the dataset and make an informed decision.